 For years I thought I was the only person who knew about something called Soilove.
 I first discovered it back in 1982 while searching for a laundry stain product that could beat the outrageously high price of the name brands.
-They were easy to spot because they were always shelved at eye-level.
+Those were easy to spot because they were always shelved at eye level.

 Believe me, I love to find a bargain.
-But when the bargain brand outperforms its pricey competitors?
-Well, that really revs my engine.
+But when the bargain brand outperforms its pricey competitors, that really revs my engine.

-Back then (we’re talking 36 years, here), I paid $.79 for a 16-oz bottle of Soilove.
+Back then, I paid $.79 for a 16-oz bottle of Soilove in my local supermarket.
 Soilove is still available today, provided you know where to look.
-You can order a case of 12 bottles of Soilove from Amazon.
-If you’re particularly frugal, you could easily stretch a case of Soilove to cover a couple years of domestic miracles.
+Soilove is available in 99 Cents Only stores.
+Readers tell me they’re seeing Soilove in their local dollar stores, You can order a case of 12 bottles of Soilove from Amazon.
+If you’re particularly frugal, you could easily stretch a case of Soilove to cover a couple of years of domestic miracles.

 Soilove has rescued so many things for me, I cannot imagine my life without it.

-Now that we have that out of the way, let me tell you all the ways I choose to use Soilove anyway—and have without any negative result.
+Now that we have that out of the way, let me tell you all the ways I choose to use Soilove anyway—and have without any negative results.

 Believe me, you’re going to love Soilove.